 How To Use The Ocean Counting Grid Games:

-Roll the dice and place that number of snowmen on the spaces of the grid.
+Roll the dice and place that number of fish or bubble on the spaces of the grid.
 Let your child decide where to place them.
 There is no right or wrong way to use the grid.

-We’ve had fun using the dice alone and counting the snowmen and also using the ten-frame by itself to practice counting all the way to 10.
+We’ve had fun using the dice alone and counting the fish or bubbles and also using the ten-frame by itself to practice counting all the way to 10.

 Alternate Ideas For The Ocean Counting Grids: